Many agree that Orchids are pure love, and we have curated a list of Different Types of Orchid Varieties You Can Grow!

-Flower Color: Yellow, Brown, Pink, Red, Green, and Purple
+Flower Colors: Yellow, Brown, Pink, Red, Green, and Purple

 Oncidium orchid comprises 300 species.
 The flowers of this genus looks-like a dancing girl.
-This low maintenance orchid variety includes ‘Sharry Baby’ that releases a sweet, cocoa-like scent.
-If you want healthy foliage and flowers, then keep the plant in a consistently moist and humid atmosphere.
+This low-maintenance orchid variety includes ‘Sharry Baby,’ which releases a sweet, cocoa-like scent.

 Botanical Name: Paphiopedum spp

-Paphiopedlium is also known as the lady’s slipper orchid.
-This easy to grow houseplant produces flowers in burgundy, brown, pink, white, black, and yellow shades.
-Also, some varieties have mottled foliage.
-It is one of the best types of orchids varieties you can grow!
+Paphiopedilum is also known as the lady’s slipper orchid.
+This easy-to-grow houseplant produces flowers in burgundy, brown, pink, white, black, and yellow.
+It is one of the best types of orchid varieties you can grow!

 Botanical Name: Phaius spp

-Commonly known as nun’s cap orchid, phaius orchid forms light pink, purple, white, or yellow droopy flowers.
-The plant grows up to 1-4 feet tall, in bright indoor light.
+Commonly known as the nun’s cap orchid, the phaius orchid forms light pink, purple, white, or yellow droopy flowers.
+The plant grows up to 1-4 feet tall in bright indoor light.
 Forty-five species come under this genus; the popular one is Phaius tancarvilleae.

 Botanical Name: Phalaenopsis spp

-Flower Color: Blue, Green, Red, White, Pink, and Red
+Flower Colors: Blue, Green, Red, White, Pink, and Red

 Phalaenopsis is also known as the moth orchid.
-It features yellow flowers with pink veins, on and off during the entire year.
-These easy to grow orchids thrive well in indirect indoor light, and grow up to 1-3 feet tall.
+It features yellow flowers with pink veins, on and off throughout the year.
+These easy-to-grow orchids thrive well in indirect light.

 Botanical Name: Phragmipedium spp